jgrahamc/popfile/macosx/Readme-Lion.txt

-About the POPFile installer for Mac OS X 10.3.9 to 10.5.x
+About the POPFile installer for Mac OS X 10.7 (Lion)

 ***NOTE***

-  This is the installer package of POPFile for Mac OS X 10.3.9 to 10.5.x.
+  This is the installer package of POPFile for Mac OS X 10.7 (Lion).
-  If you are using Mac OS X 10.6 or later, please download the Snow Leopard version or the Lion version from here:
+  If you are using Mac OS X 10.6 or earlier, please download the Snow Leopard or earlier version from here:

   http://getpopfile.org/download

 Install POPFile

-  Open 'POPFile-x.x.x.pkg' and follow the wizard.
+  Open 'POPFile-x.x.x-lion.pkg' and follow the wizard.

 Start to use POPFile